 Feedback from consultation on specific proposals tells us whether our idea will, actually, produce the intended benefit and where appropriate, reduce relevant compliance costs.

-The Ease of doing a business survey is one of the ways we measure whether the burden of regulation is proportionate to its benefits.
+The Ease of doing business survey is one of the ways we measure whether the burden of regulation is proportionate to its benefits.
 The survey helps us better understand the impact that our work has on market participants and stakeholders.
 It informs the way we work and our focus on continuous improvement in our effectiveness and efficiency.